amiaopensource/amia-elections/amia_elections_manual.md

 To date, all ballot measures in AMIA elections have represented proposed changes in the AMIA Bylaws that require votes of the Individual Members for adoption.
 In such cases, approval of a majority of the Individual Members is required for passage.
 However, ballot measures can also be used to decide non-Bylaws issues.
 In such cases, the Board determines the percentage of votes required for passage.

-The process of voting on a ballot measure closely parallels the process for a board election; and votes on ballet measures are usually (and most conveniently) scheduled to coincide with the annual election of officers and directors to the Board.
+The process of voting on a ballot measure closely parallels the process for a board election; and votes on ballot measures are usually (and most conveniently) scheduled to coincide with the annual election of officers and directors to the Board.
 Below is an outline of the voting process for a ballot measure, with references to board elections (Section VI) as applicable.

 ### A. Scheduling the Vote.